MAY 2021-MAR 2022

 THE PHILIPPINES

-In the south of the Philippines, MSF teams have been providing primary healthcare, non-communicable disease services and epidemic surveillance for displaced families living in temporary shelters in the war-torn city of Marawithe, which is the capital of the Philippines’ poorest province.
+In the south of the Philippines, our funds supported MSF teams to provide primary healthcare, non-communicable disease services and epidemic surveillance for displaced families living in temporary shelters in the war-torn city of Marawi, which is the capital of the Philippines’ poorest province.

-In India and in the Philippines, MSF teams are working to maintain essential healthcare services alongside implementing COVID-19 prevention and control measures.
+In India and in the Philippines, MSF teams' efforts succeeded in maintaining essential healthcare services alongside implementing COVID-19 prevention and control measures.

 IMPACT